-Assist landowners to carry out appropriate projects by providing information on standards and costs.
+Assist landowners to acquire rights of way and assist groups of landowners to select carry out appropriate projects by providing information on standards and costs.

 d.
 Government

 Monitor the availability of outside funding and review proposed legislation affecting the program or the interests of the Carmel River.